 It’s useful to know the rights and duties you and your landlord (or managing agent) have when you live in a privately rented home.
-Make sure you have a tenancy agreement and you understand the terms.
+Make sure you have a tenancy agreement and that you understand the terms.
 For example, your landlord has a legal obligation to put your deposit into a protection scheme.
 Find out more about landlord obligations.

 It’s the landlord’s duty to maintain the property and carry out repairs.
 You should speak to them when you have a problem.
 It’s also their duty to make sure the property meets safety standards.
 You’re entitled to 24 hours’ notice from your landlord before they visit the property.